saharzare/databricks-for-data-engineers/README.md

 ## Key Responsibilities of a Data Engineer in Databricks
 ✅ **Ingest Data** – Load structured and unstructured data from various sources (APIs, Onpremis databases, files, streaming,Datalake)

-✅ **Transform & Process Data** – Use Apache Spark (PySpark, SQL) to clean, aggregate to structure data, handling missing values(find and fill)
+✅ **Transform & Process Data** – Use Apache Spark (PySpark, SQL) to clean, aggregate to structure data, handling missing values(find and fill)data extraction from diverse sourses, cleansing to remove inconsitencies, transforming to convert into a structured and usable format

 ✅ **Store Data Efficiently** – Utilize Delta Lake for ACID transactions, schema evolution, and time travel

 ✅ **Optimize Performance** – Use caching, partitioning, and clustering to improve query speed

-✅ **Manage Data Pipelines** – Automate workflows using Databricks Workflows (formerly Jobs)
+✅ **Manage Data Pipelines** – Automate workflows using Databricks Workflows (formerly Jobs)pathways through which data flows from various sources to storage and analythical tools, create , optimize and automate these pipleline

-✅ **Ensure Data Governance & Security** – Implement role-based access control (RBAC) and encryption
+✅ **Ensure Data Governance & Security** – Implement role-based access control (RBAC) and encryption,Develop processes to monitore and maintain the accuracy and consitency

 ![image](https://github.com/user-attachments/assets/1fdef764-1957-4988-ac6b-a60558ccc9e9)